 – Importance of Fuse and Safety Switches

-Reliable electrical systems don’t just require effective grounding.
+Reliable electrical systems don’t just require adequate grounding.
 It’s also paramount to use fuses where necessary.
-Fuses serve as sacrificial lambs in the circuit, burning out and breaking the circuit when there’s too much current.
+Fuses are sacrificial lambs in the circuit, burning out and breaking the circuit when there’s too much current.

-Along the same vein, never override safety switches – they’re there to protect you from electrical shocks and other potential accidents.
+Likewise, never override safety switches – they protect you from electrical shocks and other potential accidents.

 – Cleaning Terminals for Enhanced Connections